Anton-UDT/Javascript-Angular/README.md

 # What am i likely to find here?
 You will find snippets of code from projects that i have done and been involved with.

+# A Jasmine test driven JS Class -
+In this Archive (Zip) file, is a JS class that i have made using TDD (Test Driven Development) using Jasmine as the tester.
+Archive file -